 Avera McKennan’s Success by 6 Parenting with Success programming includes resource booklets and temperament programming.
 The resource booklets are provided to all mothers after birth and include parenting information and local resources.
 Last year, 2,432 booklets were distributed.
 Temperament programming utilizes a thorough questionnaire provided to parents when their child is 15 months of age.
 The results help parents understand the temperament of their child and how to parent based on that.
 Last year, 292 families completed questionnaires.

 Character on Track provides an educational framework for teaching trustworthiness, respect, responsibility, fairness, caring, and citizenship.
-Last year, 96 assemblies were held.
+Last year, assemblies were held in 20 area school districts.

 Children’s Connection, a program of Family Connection provides weekly support groups, family events, and more to children whose parent or close family member has been incarcerated.
 Last year, 293 students participated in the weekly groups at 11 local elementary and middle schools.